clunietp/value_ptr/README.md

     MyAwesomeClass a{};
     auto b = a;	// no problem!

-For a full working PIMPL example, see tests/test-pimpl.cpp
+For a working PIMPL example, see tests/test-pimpl.cpp

 Features